 “No, you do not.
 Tell me, what is it we have inherited and are guiding into the future?”

 “Our bloodlines.
-When fishers become husband and wife, they have children to whom they will entrust their fishing techniques and boat.
-That structure forms the core of our society, does it not?”
+When fishers become husband and wife, they will entrust their fishing techniques and boat to the children they bear.
+That structure is the core of our society, is it not?”

 Terra was momentarily speechless.
 That was another sore spot of hers.
-However, this was a point she’d also expected to be brought up, considering what the two of them were doing.
+However, considering what the two of them were doing, she had expected this point to come up.

 “Excuse me, Xeon-san.”